-Ever caught yourself dreaming about building your own website or creating an app that millions could use?
+Have you ever caught yourself dreaming about building your own website or creating an app that millions of people could use?
+Maybe you want to build the next Netflix?

-Or maybe you’re eyeing that Silicon Valley-level salary and dream of the big bucks?
+Or perhaps you’re eyeing that Silicon Valley-level salary and dream of the big bucks?

-Whether you’re looking to switch careers or simply want to add a cool new skill to your toolkit, learning to code is a game-changer.
+Whether you’re looking to switch careers in 2026, or simply want to add a cool new skill to your toolkit, learning to code is a game-changer.

 However, you might have a few questions, like:

-• Is AI an issue or will it help me?
+Is AI issue in or will it help me?

-• Silicon Valley's salary is great, but what about for the average company?
+Silicon Valley's salary is great, but what kind of salary does the average company pay?

 So let’s dive in…